Error Handling

 - Error is recorded in

-The workflow’s continue_on_error applies to all tasks by default:
+The rule’s continue_on_error applies to all actions by default:

 {